SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron brought them to a very similar looking setup.
 The belt rose above two more belts and the metal dropped down.
 This time, however, the magic aura was already active.

 A strikingly similar pony stood on the other side of the belt as the last one.
-This time a gray stallion with a red and blue mane, and a magnet with a dotted line around it as his cutie mark.
+This time it was a gray stallion with a red and blue mane, and a magnet with a dotted line around it as his cutie mark.

 He introduced himself.
 "Hello everypony, my name is Field Magic.
 I take it you already met my sister Magnet Mane?"

 The group nodded.

 Field continued, "I'm casting a slight different spell than my sister was.
 Hers was just to capture and move the ferrous metal, while mine has to induce magnetic fields in the metal.
-My magic is cycling rapidly between positive and negatively charged fields to control the metal to go down the conveyor we want it to."
+My magic is cycling rapidly between positive and negative fields to send the metal down the right conveyor."

-The group watched the remaining bits of metal bounced on top of Field's magic instead of trapping them like Magnet's did.
+The group watched the remaining bits of metal bounce on top of Field's magic instead of trapping them like Magnet's did.

-The waste material just fell right through falling onto the lower belt.
+The waste material just fell right through onto the lower belt.

 Iron said, "All the non-metal material will get packed up just like the ferrous metal from the first step.
 We'll follow the remaining metal to see how it gets sorted one last time before getting shipped out as well."